CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 8.md

 ### Filtering the prompts

-You can also filter the prompts as per the application where you need them, like PowerPoint, Word, Excel etc. or as per the scenarios where you want to use the, like for creating a documnet, understanding an email or report etc.
+You can also filter the prompts as per the application where you need them, like PowerPoint, Word, Excel, etc., or as per the scenarios where you want to use them, like for creating a document, understanding an email or report, etc.

 1. In the **Copilot Prompt Gallery**, select **Task (1)** and choose a category from the available options **(2)** to filter prompts.